 Like in the Q-learning model there is a positive correlation between the number of the batches and the average reward per batch.
 With these hyperparameters and graphs, we see that the SARSA model performs better than the Q-learning model.
 One indicator is the higher slope of the reward graph and the other indicator is the positive slope of the average of maximal values graph.

-1.3.3 Third pre-test-run

 In the third test-run, we set the learning rate alpha to 0.3.
 The goal was set back to 256.